We will never post without your permission, and we'll always keep your information private.

 Teaching one dog to walk politely on a loose leash can already be challenging, but for dog owners with two dogs, adding another dog (or more) to the mix, things can get crazy fast!
 So how can we best work on loose leash walking with two dogs or, for dog lovers with multiple dogs, with small groups of dogs?

 Make a plan.
 Write down what you want from your walk.
 Which side of your body will each dog be on?
 Will you have a treat pouch?
 Which hand will hold the leashes and which hand will reward the dogs for good behavior on your walk?
 What if one dog pulls?
-Visualize the walk and write every step to make it a success down.
+Visualize the walk and write down every step to make it a success.

 Holding one leash in each hand is really limiting for me.
 As a positive reinforcement trainer, being able to deliver reinforcement is really important!
 So I like to use a waist leash.
 This leash has clips on both ends, so one end is clipped to the dog, the other is wrapped around my waist and then clipped to itself.
 For the second dog, I use a four foot leash.
 I insert the waist leash into the hand loop of the shorter leash before I clip it around my waist, so that the second dog is also attached to me.
 This provides each dog with a similar length of leash.